DragunWF/TypeRacer-Bot/README.md

   in `settings.json`.
 - Everytime you finish a session whether it's interrupted or not.
 The stats for that session gets saved in `data/sessions.json`.
+- One thing to note, if you

 ## Setup

-- Firstly, Make sure your [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and donwload the correct webdriver for you version of chrome.
+- Firstly, Make sure your [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) is installed and download the correct webdriver for you version of chrome.
 - Secondly, if you want to try it out.
 You have to make a file inside the `src` directory and make a file named `config.py`.
 Inside that file, make two variables named `username` and `password`.
 And of course, that's where you'll be storing your